14

 Azure Blueprints allow organizations to define a repeatable set of Azure resources that implement and adhere to standards, patterns, and requirements.
 A blueprint can encompass resource groups, policies, role assignments, and ARM templates, ensuring consistent deployments across environments.
 By versioning blueprints, organizations can track changes and maintain compliance with regulatory requirements.
 This approach streamlines the provisioning process and enforces organizational standards, reducing the potential for configuration drift.

-34. What considerations should be taken into account when designing multi-tenant applications using Azure PaaS services?
+34. What factors should be considered when designing multi-tenant applications on Azure PaaS?

 Designing multi-tenant applications with Azure PaaS services requires careful planning to ensure scalability, security, and data isolation.